Cadasta/cadasta-docs/en/geoodk.md

 ## **Initial Setup**

 If this is the first time you have used ODK with the Cadasta Platform, you will need to configure ODK for direct syncing with the  Platform.
-In order to do this, you will first need to setup your Cadasta account if you haven't already \(see getting started\).
+In order to do this, you will first need to setup your Cadasta account if you haven't already \(see Getting Started\).

 1. Once you have installed ODK, please open the application.
 2. Select **General Settings** from the home page using the menu key.